 - More Personal Computing: Windows, devices (Xbox & Surface) and search advertising.

-The blue marked ones are the largest acquisition Microsoft made till that time and the ones in red are the attempts that largely failed to yield the results.
+The blue-marked ones are the largest acquisition Microsoft made till that time, and the ones in red are the attempts that largely failed to yield the results.

 A series of layoffs happened: 2014(18000), 2015(8,500) and 2016(1,850) to make space and re-align the organisation.
-However, recently two new divisions Experiences & Devices along with Cloud + AI are in introduction phase.
+However, two new divisions recently, Experiences & Devices and Cloud + AI, are in the introduction phase.

-Microsoft under Nadella is a different beast. and their game plan since Nadella has been totally opposite of Ballmer.
+Microsoft under Nadella is a different beast. and their game plan since Nadella has been totally the opposite of Ballmer.